japila-books/apache-spark-internals/docs/SparkContext.md

 ** <<appName, application name>>
 ** <<applicationAttemptId, unique identifier of execution attempt>> ** <<deployMode, deploy mode>>
-** <<defaultParallelism, default level of parallelism>> that specifies the number of link:spark-rdd-partitions.adoc[partitions] in RDDs when they are created without specifying the number explicitly by a user.
+** <<defaultParallelism, default level of parallelism>> that specifies the number of spark-rdd-partitions.md[partitions] in RDDs when they are created without specifying the number explicitly by a user.
 ** <<sparkUser, Spark user>>
 ** <<startTime, the time (in milliseconds) when SparkContext was created>> ** <<uiWebUrl, URL of web UI>>